Alan Mikhail

-Alan Mikhail (born 1979) is an American historian who is a professor of history at Yale University.
+Alan Mikhail (born 1979) is an Egyptian-American historian who is a professor of history at Yale University.
 His work centers on the history of the Ottoman Empire.

+Mikhail's parents are Egyptian immigrants, who came to the US in the 1970s.
+He credited being closely connected to Egypt during his upbringing as a motivation for taking a class on the history of the modern Arab world, that shifted his career from an interest in hard sciences to an interest in history.

 Education

 Mikhail graduated in History and Chemistry from Rice University in 2001, and received his MA in history from the University of California, Berkeley in 2003.
 His PhD was conferred from the same university in 2008.
 His thesis The Nature of Ottoman Egypt: Irrigation, Environment, and Bureaucracy in the Long Eighteenth Century was awarded the Malcolm H. Kerr Dissertation Award in the Social Sciences (2009) by Middle East Studies Association of North America (MESA).

 Career

 He served as a postdoctoral scholar at Stanford University for two years, before becoming an assistant professor of history at Yale University in 2010.
 In 2013, he was promoted to full professor and became department chair in 2018.

 Works and Reception

 Nature and Empire in Ottoman Egypt

 His first monograph, Nature and Empire in Ottoman Egypt (2011), was a part of the Cambridge University Press series Studies in Environment and History.
 Based on his doctoral dissertation, the book argues for using an environmental lens to understand relations between the Ottoman Empire and the province of Egypt.
 It received a positive reception and won the Roger Owen Book Award from MESA for the best book in two years in economics, economic history, or the political economy of the Middle East and North Africa.